KAIST-Visual-AI-Group/kaist-visual-ai-group.github.io/docs/internship.md

 ### What You'll Do
 As an intern, you'll actively engage in hands-on research activities within our lab.
 The list includes but is not limited to:

-- Tutorials: Curated coding assignments spanning recent research topics such as NeRFs and diffusion models
+- Tutorials: Curated coding assignments covering recent research topics such as NeRFs and diffusion models.
-- Projects: Small-scale research projects initiated and led by interns based on their research interests
+- Project: A small-scale research project based on an idea provided by our group.
+Interns are also welcome to pitch their own ideas for the project.
-- Weekly Meetings: In-depth discussions on technical papers led by two student presenters every week
+- Weekly Meetings: In-depth discussions on technical papers led by two student presenters (including both graduate students and undergraduate interns) every week.
-- Paper Digest Meetings: Light-weight meetings where we briefly scheme through recently uploaded/published papers
+- Paper Digest Meetings: Lightweight meetings for briefly skimming through recent papers.

 ### Resources
 To find more information about our research, visit the followings: